learn-co-curriculum/navigating-with-bash-ide/README.md

 might be thinking: "Wait, how is this black screen with a command prompt anything like the Finder or Windows Explorer I've been using for years?"
-In this lesson we're going to show you how to translate tasks you've normally done outside of the terminal to inside the terminal.
+In this lesson we're going to show you how to translate tasks you've normally done in a windowed environment to the terminal.

 A note about terminology: you might see many different words that refer to the black box portion in the lower right-hand section of the IDE.
 It can be called